tvalladon/node-talker-web-builder/readme.md

 ## TODO

+- [ ] Figure out how to handle up/down exits.
 - [ ] Add room props.
 - [ ] Add form for editing zone values and settings.
 - [ ] Improve the UI/UX for the room editing form.